Always-Exploring-exe/CDC-Satellite-imagery-Multimodal-Repo/README.md

 This repository contains a **two-stage multimodal pipeline** for house price prediction:
 - **Tabular XGBoost baseline (Model 1)** on `train_tabular.csv` / `test_tabular.csv`
 - **Fusion CNN + MLP model (Model 2)** that combines NAIP satellite imagery with tabular features
+- **For Reproducibility Run 01 ,02 ...05 in order along with the test_tabular.csv and train_tabular.csv for easy reproducibility**

 The goal is to build a strong, reproducible baseline and then refine it with a multimodal model.